asyscom/Installation-of-Docker-Ansible-NGINX-Lnbits-and-Virtual-Host-Configuration-with-SSL/README.md

 Now you have a complete setup with Docker, NGINX, and Lnbits, all managed through Ansible, with a secure Virtual Host accessible via HTTPS.

 ---

+This version now installs **Ansible** first, followed by Docker installation via Ansible, as required.
+Let me know if this works for you!